 Today, LIFE publishes a new physical issue every two weeks.
 Twenty six issues a year, and sometimes more.
 Each one steeped in today’s sensibilities and heartbeats, each one an exploration of popular culture and delight, driven by LIFE’s unmatched storytelling, in words and photos.
 On topics such as haunted places and Mary Poppins, on Queen and on the queen, on bands such as the Rolling Stones and icons such as Godzilla.
 They and many others are found at stores and through online booksellers.
 Those new issues too will infuse the new LIFE.com.

-The site will be organized in seven sections.
+Along with its home page, the will be organized into seven sections.

 For example, In ARTS AND ENTERTAINMENT, you can see photos from the set of the movie classic It’s a Wonderful Life.